 Recent clinical trials observed elevated liver enzymes in 5-20% of those receiving a chronic administration of CBD in the study, leading to sudden liver failure.

-Due to CBD modulating several cytochrome P450 enzymes, CBD can have an elevated potential of drug interactions.
+Due to CBD modulating several cytochrome P450 enzymes, CBD can have an elevated potential for drug interactions.

 Is CBD Oil Toxic To The Liver